geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 Newton interation and also gradually switch back if the iteration diverges.

 ### Line search
-The idea behind the line search is to check whether when applying the update to the solution, the residual has gotten smaller.
-If the residual has not gotten sufficiently smaller, then it scales the update such that it is smaller until the next residual is sufficiently smaller than the current residual.
+A newton update can be seen as a hint in which direction to go with a suggestion for how much to go in that direction.
+But as we have seen, the size of the step can be much to big, which will lead the Newton iteration do diverge.
+The idea behind the line search is to use the direction, but check whether when applying the update to the solution, the residual has gotten smaller.
+If the residual has not gotten sufficiently smaller, then it scales this update step such that it is smaller until the next residual is sufficiently smaller than the current residual.

 ## Some practical tips